suvendusekhar2025/Movies-Recommender-System-Using-ML/README.md

 # What I have Learnt!
 By exploring this project, you will gain hands-on experience in the following areas:

-1. Data Collection and Understanding
+1. Data Collection and Understanding:
-Loading and merging two real-world datasets: tmdb_5000_movies.csv and tmdb_5000_credits.csv.
+  - Loading and merging two real-world datasets: tmdb_5000_movies.csv and tmdb_5000_credits.csv.

-Understanding the structure and key components of a movie dataset, including metadata such as genres, cast, crew, and descriptions.
+  - Understanding the structure and key components of a movie dataset, including metadata such as genres, cast, crew, and descriptions.

-2. Data Cleaning and Preprocessing
+2. Data Cleaning and Preprocessing:
-Parsing and extracting information from stringified JSON columns (e.g., genres, keywords, cast, crew).
+  - Parsing and extracting information from stringified JSON columns (e.g., genres, keywords, cast, crew).

-Selecting relevant features for a recommender system.
+  - Selecting relevant features for a recommender system.

-Handling missing values in the dataset.
+  - Handling missing values in the dataset.

-Text preprocessing using natural language processing techniques, including:
+  - Text preprocessing using natural language processing techniques, including:

-Tokenization
+  - Tokenization

-Lowercasing
+  - Lowercasing

-Removing spaces
+  - Removing spaces

-Stemming (using the Porter Stemmer from NLTK)
+  - Stemming (using the Porter Stemmer from NLTK)

-3. Feature Engineering
+3. Feature Engineering:
-Creating a consolidated textual feature (tags) by combining genre, overview, keywords, cast, and crew data into a single string.
+  - Creating a consolidated textual feature (tags) by combining genre, overview, keywords, cast, and crew data into a single string.

-Vectorizing the text data using CountVectorizer to convert it into a numerical format.
+  - Vectorizing the text data using CountVectorizer to convert it into a numerical format.

 Limiting the number of features (maximum features = 5000) and removing English stopwords to focus on meaningful words.

-4. Similarity Calculation
+4. Similarity Calculation:
-Applying cosine similarity on the vectorized data to calculate the similarity score between all movies.
+  - Applying cosine similarity on the vectorized data to calculate the similarity score between all movies.

-Understanding how similarity matrices are used in content-based filtering to rank and recommend items.
+  - Understanding how similarity matrices are used in content-based filtering to rank and recommend items.

-5. Recommendation Logic
+5. Recommendation Logic:
-Building a function that takes a movie name as input and returns the top 5 most similar movies based on the cosine similarity scores.
+  - Building a function that takes a movie name as input and returns the top 5 most similar movies based on the cosine similarity scores.

-Using indexing and sorting logic to retrieve and display recommendations.
+  - Using indexing and sorting logic to retrieve and display recommendations.

-6. Deployment with Streamlit
+6. Deployment with Streamlit:
-Creating a simple web-based interface using Streamlit to allow users to select a movie and view recommendations.
+  - Creating a simple web-based interface using Streamlit to allow users to select a movie and view recommendations.

-Making the recommender system interactive and user-friendly.
+  - Making the recommender system interactive and user-friendly.

-Key Takeaways
+Key Takeaways:
-How to transform textual movie data into numerical vectors using NLP.
+ - How to transform textual movie data into numerical vectors using NLP.

-How to use cosine similarity for content-based recommendation.
+ - How to use cosine similarity for content-based recommendation.

-How to process and combine different data fields into one unified text feature.
+ - How to process and combine different data fields into one unified text feature.

-How to structure a machine learning project from data preprocessing to deployment.
+ - How to structure a machine learning project from data preprocessing to deployment.

-How to build a minimal interactive UI using Streamlit for demonstration purposes.
+ - How to build a minimal interactive UI using Streamlit for demonstration purposes.